Omar-Mega-Byte/ScoreBridge/src/main/java/com/scorebridge/credit_score_sys/modules/user/README.md

 3. **Token Management**
    - Keep token expiration reasonable (24 hours recommended)
-   - Implement token blacklisting for logout
+   - Token blacklisting implemented for secure logout
    - Use refresh tokens for long-lived sessions
+   - Automatic cleanup of expired tokens (daily at 2:00 AM)

 4. **HTTPS**
    - Always use HTTPS in production